census-instrumentation/opencensus-go/internal/readme/source.md

 ### Create an aggregation window

-Currently only two types of aggregation windows are supported.
-The Cumulative is used to continuously aggregate the data received.
+Use Cumulative to continuously aggregate the recorded data.
-The Interval window is used to aggregate the data received over the last specified time interval.
-Currently all aggregation types are compatible with all aggregation windows.
-Later we might provide aggregation types that are incompatible with some windows.

 [embedmd]:# (stats.go windows)